Introduction to the English Department

 At Oak Lodge School we strive for all our pupils to be confident and effective communicators, to the best of their ability and understand their own strengths.

-- make learning accessible to all pupils (this includes pupils who require Alternative Augmentation Communication e.g. the use of symbols etc.)
+- make learning accessible for all pupils (this includes pupils who have complex needs e.g. those who require Alternative Augmentation Communication etc.)

 - prepare pupils so that they leave school confident and competent in using a variety of communication methods to increase their chances of succeeding in both the hearing world and the wider deaf community as adults

 English is at the heart of all learning at Oak Lodge School.
 From Years 7 – 14, our aim is to enable pupils to have functional English and literacy skills, so that they can flourish as adults.

 Key Stage 3 pupils are taught using a range of texts, both fiction and non-fiction, to broaden their vocabulary and knowledge of the world.
 This is supplemented by differentiated texts, online assessments and reading interventions.

 Pupils are encouraged to read regularly and to develop a love of books.
 As such, we have a wide-range of age appropriate texts and a dedicated library space, where pupils are encouraged to read independently and are able to self-assess their progress using our online system ‘Accelerated Reader’.
 Additionally, we have our own writing programme called ‘Visual Coding’ which is similar to colourful semantics and helps the pupils to develop their grammatical and overall writing skills.

 The team of highly motivated, subject specialist teachers are skilled at understanding the specific language needs of Deaf learners and work alongside our Speech and Language Therapists to improve and build upon pupils’ communication skills and enable them to interact confidently with their peers, both hearing and hearing impaired.